-- Provide meaningful feedback on student work using clear and concise language.
-You have ideal "teachable moments" when providing feedback on student work.
+- Provide timely and meaningful feedback on student work using clear and concise language.
+You have ideal "teachable moments" when providing feedback on student work in a timely fashion (i.e., soon after it is due so you can positively impact their next assignment).
 Simply telling a student "good job" or "needs work" does not give them the information they need to succeed.
 They need (and want!) more specifics.
 What was it that made the work good?
 (So they can do it again!)
 What needs more work and how can they improve the quality of their work?
 (Specifically!)

 - Communicate to your students in advance when you will grade and return all assignments and exams.
 Online students need to self-regulate their time and learning and will need to adapt as needed.
 If you do not tell them this information, students will likely ask you to provide it.
 How long it will take to grade assignments and send meaningful feedback to students depends, of course, on the nature of the assignment.
 However, students may not be able to proceed in your course until they get your feedback on how they are doing.
 Please strive to get graded assignments, complete with meaningful feedback, to your students as promptly as possible.
 As a general rule of thumb, it seems reasonable to expect that student will receive their grades, including feedback, within one week of submitting an assignment.
 If one anticipates that it will take longer than that to return students' work, it is best to inform them in advance when their grades and feedback will be available.
 Doing so will forestall a lot of questions from students...which often end up coming to the folks in our main office!
 It also is best to grade assignments in sequence (i.e., assignment 1, then assignment 2, and so on) so students can apply the feedback from one assignment to the subsequent assignment.